-WWE News: Three ‘Money In The Bank’ Qualifying Matches Announced – Former Champion Returns
+WWE News: Three ‘Money In The Bank’ Qualifying Matches Announced — Former Champion Returns

 - Apollo Crews vs. MVP

-In February, MVP started in his backstage role with WWE as he said that he had wrestled his last-ever match.
+In February, MVP started in his backstage role with WWE as he said that he had wrestled his last match.
 He wasn’t done in the ring just yet and has a chance to go after a future title shot at next month’s pay-per-view.

 Some straight-up BALLIN' news on the #VIPLounge…